-With MyMediTravel you can browse 1 facilities offering Refractive Eye Surgery procedures in Thailand.
-The cheapest price available is $5,547, it's well worth the trip from United States!
+With MyMediTravel you can browse 3 facilities offering Refractive Eye Surgery procedures in Thailand.
+The cheapest price available is $5,547 - what are you waiting for?

 Refractive eye surgery, or vision correction surgery, are surgical procedures used to fix or improve the refractive state of the eye.
 It is a simple and safe alternative to glasses or contact lenses.
 There are various methods of this surgery, including surgical remodeling of the cornea, lens implantation, or lens replacement.
 Today, the most common method is using excimer lasers to reshape the curvature of the cornea.
 The cornea is the clear front part of the eye that lets light travel through and focus properly on your retina.
 Most of the refractive eye surgery can treat a range of very common vision problems, such as nearsightedness (myopia), farsightedness (hyperopia), as well as astigmatism.